 Program specific requirements

-- Applicants are required to hold a Juris Doctor (JD) or Bachelors of Laws (LLB) degree, or a relevant undergraduate degree with a superior academic record and significant work experience in the field of tax.
+- Applicants are required to hold a Juris Doctor (J.D.) or Bachelors of Laws (LL.B.) degree.

 - For applicants with International credentials, your requirements vary by country.
 Visit the Graduate and Postdoctoral Studies website for a full list of general requirements for international credentials.

 If your first law degree (LL.B. or J.D.) is from a university where English is not the primary language of instruction, you must take and provide the results of an English language proficiency exam with your application.